 5-Clinicians should prescribe the lowest effective dosage

 Note the word “effective.”
-This guidelines is not saying chronic pain patients should get less than they need.
+This guidelines is not saying chronic pain patients should get less than they need–though some have apparently interpreted it this way.
 It’s saying doctors should not promote increased tolerance or heighten overdose risk by prescribing more than they need.
 It doesn’t bar clinicians from prescribing higher doses; it simply asks that clinicians ensure those doses are needed.
 Which should involve a pretty simple assessment of pain.
 If doctors are doing that differently, that’s on them.

 6-Treatment of acute pain should be relatively short.